markstanl/DeterminantCalculator/README.md

 # Determinant Calculator
-Java project to solve the determinant of a matrix using multiple methods
-Three classes to solve determinants, by the Leibniz formula, cofactor expansion, and row reduction
-There is also a driver and runtime tester
+["In mathematics, the determinant is a scalar value that is a function of the entries of a square matrix."]{https://en.wikipedia.org/wiki/Determinant}
+The determinant of a matrix is a value that contains important information about the square matrix it is derived from.
+This project contains three different methods to find that value.
+Use the driver for easy access, or the runtime experiment to see the runtime efficiency of each method.

 ## [Leibniz Formula](https://en.wikipedia.org/wiki/Leibniz_formula_for_determinants)
 ### Runtime Complexity: O(n!)
-The algorithm I used can likely be implemented a little bit better.
-Fundamentally the runtime complexity is O(n!), but my implementation is likely a little bit worse due to a few unnecessary computations.
-This method also uses doubles, meaning it isn't largely that accurate for larger determinants, but works well for lower values
+The Leibniz Formula finds the determinant as a sum of n! values, which are found using permutations.
+This method was introduced to me as the definition of a determinant, and as a simple way to first prove the determinant lemmas.
+This method uses doubles, making it less accurate for larger determinants but effective for smaller values.

 ## [Cofactor Expansion](https://en.wikipedia.org/wiki/Laplace_expansion)
 ### Runtime Complexity: O(n!)
-Cofactor expansion is slightly more efficient and was the method I was taught to use long ago.
+Cofactor expansion is slightly more efficient.
-It just takes the first, row, and takes each value in the first row by itself multiplied by -1^index and multiplies it by the determinant of the resulting minor.
-It does this for every value.
-We do this method using recursion.
+It is found using an interesting strategy.
+First, choose any row or column, mentally applying a + and - sign to each value in your chosen tuple.
+Then, sum together each of the values in the row, multiplied by their sign, and the determinant of the resulting "minor" at their index.
+A "minor" at a given index is found by removing the row and column at a given index, and compressing the matrix, resulting in a new minor matrix size n-1.
+(For example, if we have a 3x3 matrix, and want to find the minor at the center value a22, the resulting minor is simply a 2x2 matrix, consisting of all the corner values of the original matrix).
+This method is employed recursively.

-Strategically when one performs this method in real life, you would generally look for the 'easiest' row or column, to reduce computations, but an implementation that searches for the 'easiest' row or column is likely slower at smaller matrices.
+Strategically, when performing this method in real life, one might choose the 'easiest' row or column to reduce computations.
-It might be worth doing though for larger matrices.
-This could be another fun class to try.
+The idea here is if the value of a row is 0, you can ignore computing the resulting minor in computations.
+However, an implementation searching for the 'easiest' row or column might be slower for smaller matrices.

 ## [Row Reduction](https://en.wikipedia.org/wiki/Gaussian_elimination)
 ### Runtime Complexity: O(n^3)
-@IMPORTANT Because of the transition to BigInteger, Row Reduction takes a little bit longer than it did originally.
-This is most apparent on small-size matrices.
+⚠️ IMPORTANT: Due to the transition to BigInteger, Row Reduction takes a bit longer than the original version, especially noticeable on small-size matrices.
+Row reduction is slightly more complicated than the other methods, I implore referring to the link to see how it is typically done.

+My implementation starts by looking for a non-zero pivot and switching that to the current diagonal pivot.
+It then divides the row such that the pivot value is 1.
+We then subtract each row underneath that pivot by the index row multiplied by whatever constant is required to make the value under the pivot become 0.
+This constant is then multiplied into the running determinant value.
+This is done until we reach the bottom right index.
+Thus, the determinant is the final running determinant value.

-The Row Reduction is the best implementation out of the 3.
-It has a runtime of O(n^3), significantly better than the aforementioned, as we can see here:
+Row Reduction is the most efficient among the three methods, with a runtime of O(n^3).
+This runtime improvement is evident in the following table:

 | N | O(n!)  | O(n^3) |